uc-chilupyr/it3038c-scripts/Project1/README.md

 ### Instructions to run this program

-This program counts the occurance of a desired character in a user entered phrase or word.
+This program counts the occurrence of the desired character in a user-entered phrase or word.

 To run this program, make sure that Python3 is installed and working.
 You can validate this by running in your command prompt on Windows or Linux: